Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-And that is where the crock pot comes to the rescue.
-You probably use your crock pot for slow-simmering winter soups and stews.
+And that is where the Crock-Pot comes to the rescue.
+You probably use your slow cooker for slow-simmering winter soups and stews.
 But have you thought of using it in place of your oven during the summer?
-I have some recipe ideas to get you started.
+I have nine recipe ideas to get you started.

 - 4 to 6 russet potatoes